Digital employee experience (DEX)

 - Top issues logged: Recurring problems can point to poor UX, outdated tech, or gaps in training.

-Ultimately, DEX should simplify work and boost employee productivity.
-Tracking these metrics is key to understanding how digital experience efforts are influencing business results.
-When productivity rises without added stress, it’s a strong indication that your digital environment is effectively supporting your people.
+Ultimately, the goal of a strong digital employee experience is to simplify work and enhance productivity.
+Tracking the right metrics is essential to understanding how these digital experience efforts are impacting overall business outcomes.
+When productivity increases without adding stress or friction, it's a clear sign that the digital environment is effectively supporting employees in doing their best work.

 - Time saved through automation: Are workflows cutting down on manual tasks?